Life Extension Magazine®

 In human trials, PEA was shown to reduce pain associated with chronic conditions such as arthritis, migraine headache, carpal tunnel syndrome and other types of nerve and joint pain.21

-One human study showed that it reduced temporomandibular-related joint pain (in and around the jaw) significantly more than ibuprofen.20
+One human study showed that it reduced temporomandibular-related joint pain (in and around the jaw) more than ibuprofen.20

 Glucosamine: